 Weston isn't alone.
 City councilors and planning commissioners are actively involved as well.

-"They will have to review the documentation and make a recommendation," Weston said.
+"They will have to review the documentations and make a recommendation," Weston said.
 "The transportation system plan will probably be an appendix to the master plan, so that should all get presented to the planning commission at a public hearing.
 The public will have a chance to weigh in, voice their concerns, frustrations — whatever input they want to provide."

 City officials say the draft transportation system plan is nearing completion.
-The master plan for Kingston Terrace is expected to go deeper, though, considering options for east-west connectors, multi-modal paths, and neighborhood street alignments in the area.
+The master plan for Kingston Terrace is expected to go deeper, though, considering options for east-west connectors, multi-modal paths and neighborhood street alignments in the area.

 "Factors including vehicle traffic, pedestrian and bicycle access, neighborhood impacts, environmental impacts, and cost will be considered," a statement on the planning process noted Monday, Aug.
 30.